Composer & Pianist

 Librettist: Melisa Tien

-Instrumentation: for soprano, mezzo-soprano, alto, tenor, baritone, bass, flute, oboe, violin, contrabass, harp, percussion
+Instrumentation: for soprano, 2 mezzo-sopranos, tenor, baritone, bass, flute (doubling piccolo & alto flute), violin, violoncello, contrabass, piano, percussion

 World Premiere: To be premiered in February 2024 at the Asia Society Texas Center, Houston, TX.